How to Put Restrictions on a Joint Bank Account

-To restrict each account holder’s ability to independently withdraw funds or close the account, the owners open a joint account that requires two signatures for withdrawals.
-Paperwork will link the names in the account with the word "and" rather than "or."
-Printed checks, for instance, might say, “Jane and John Jones.”
-Those opening dual signature accounts should be warned that the requirement won’t prevent a determined account holder from raiding the account by way of an automated teller machine card, perhaps, or even a check, knowing that banks process most checks automatically, without a signature check.
+To restrict each account holder’s ability to independently withdraw funds or to close the account, the owners can open a joint account that requires two or more signatures for withdrawals, depending on the number of account holders.
+The paperwork would link the names in the account with the word "and" rather than "or."
+Printed checks might say, “Jane and John Jones.”
+This requirement won’t prevent a determined account holder from raiding the account by way of an automated teller machine card, however, or even a check because banks process most checks automatically, without a signature check.

 Tenancy by the Entirety

-Depending on law, banks in some states may offer a restricted account known as tenancy by the entirety.
+Banks in some states offer a restricted account known as tenancy by the entirety.
 Only married spouses can create such a bank account.
-Though state law makes the particulars of these accounts vary in different locations, in general, a creditor of only one owner-spouse cannot go after funds in the account.
+Although the particulars of these accounts can vary by state law, a creditor of only one owner-spouse cannot generally go after funds in the account.
 The account features the right of survivorship and may require two signatures for withdrawals.

 An owner can open a joint convenience account or add someone to an existing account as an authorized signatory if he wants to grant someone the ability to conduct transactions on the account but not give him ownership of the funds.
 This is called a power of attorney, and it gives the appointed person the right to manage your affairs.
 A power of attorney is often used when an elderly individual needs assistance paying bills or when a couple will be out of town and they require help managing their affairs while they are away.
 The signatory might also be referred to as an agent.